CloudCoded/Elements_and_Properties_Doc/css/README.md

 To use a variable, put the variable name in parentheses with var in front of them like this: var(--variable-name).
 Whatever value you gave the variable will be applied to whatever property you use it on.

+variables are often declared in the :root selector.
+This is the highest level selector in CSS; putting your variables there will make them usable everywhere